rumca-js/RSS-Link-Database-2022/2022/11/2022-11-03/https.www.youtube.comfeedsvideos.xml.channel_id.UCHnyfMqiRRG1u-2MsSQLbXA_entries.md

-# Source Veritasium, Source URL:https://www.youtube.com/feeds/videos.xml?channel_id=UCHnyfMqiRRG1u-2MsSQLbXA
+# Source Veritasium, Source URL:https://www.youtube.com/feeds/videos.xml?channel_id=UCHnyfMqiRRG1u-2MsSQLbXA, Source language: en-US

 ## The Algorithm That Transformed The World
  - [https://www.youtube.com/watch?v=nmgFG7PUHfo](https://www.youtube.com/watch?v=nmgFG7PUHfo)
  - RSS feed: https://www.youtube.com/feeds/videos.xml?channel_id=UCHnyfMqiRRG1u-2MsSQLbXA
  - date published: 2022-11-03 12:52:34+00:00
- - tags: None

 The Fast Fourier Transform is used everywhere but it has a fascinating origin story that could have ended the nuclear arms race.
 This video is sponsored by 80,000 Hours.
 Head to http://80000hours.org/veritasium to sign up for their newsletter and get sent a free copy of their in-depth career guide.